Hal Waldron

-Harold Alfred Waldron (29 November 1873 – 3 October 1937), was better known as Hal Waldron or "The Professor" was a prospector and gold diviner who travelled throughout Central Australia, and met an untimely, and widely publicised, death.
+Harold Alfred Waldron or Hal Waldron (29 November 1873 – 3 October 1937), was also known as "The Professor", was a prospector and gold diviner who travelled throughout Central Australia, and met an untimely, and widely publicised, death.

 Early life

-Waldron was born on 29 November 1873 in Wollongong in New South Wales to Alfred Adolphus and Lucy Sarah Waldron née Lovett, he was baptised on 28 January 1874.
+Waldron was born on 29 November 1873 in Wollongong in New South Wales to Alfred Adolphus and Lucy Sarah Waldron née Lovett; he was baptised on 28 January 1874.